k-ching/tsne/README.md

 If you find this module useful in your research, please consider citing it as follows:

 > Kenny Ching.
 (2025). *tsne: t‑Distributed Stochastic Neighbor Embedding in Stata* [Stata module].
 Version 1.0.0.
-Available at: https://k-ching.github.io/tsne/
+Available at: DOI 10.17605/OSF.IO/R3UEC

 ## Contributing